The University of Montpellier renews its European "HR Excellence in Research" label for three years

 3. The UM OTM-R Charter

-Reminder - UM awarded European "HR Excellence in Research" label
+Reminder – UM obtains the European label “HR Excellence in Research”

-For several years now, UM has been pursuing this strategy to support research and promote excellence in human resources for research (good working conditions, open, transparent, merit-based recruitment (OTM-R), and career support)
+For several years, UM has been pursuing this strategy in order to support research and promote excellence in human resources for research (good working conditions, open, transparent, merit-based recruitment (OTM-R), and career support)

-HRS4R is a quality approach, based on the principle of continuous improvement, for which UM has set up regular monitoring (with self-assessment and updating of the action plan mid-cycle and at the end of the cycle).
-Awarded for an initial period of 5 years, the label is renewable in 3-year cycles.
+HRS4R is a quality approach based on the principle of continuous improvement, for which UM has set up regular monitoring (with self-assessment and updating of the action plan at mid-term and at the end of the cycle).
+Awarded for an initial period of five years, the label is renewable in three-year cycles.
 Carried out in March 2017, a mid-term self-assessment was positively evaluated by the European Commission and led to the revision of the action plan for 2017-2019.

-A real asset when it comes to obtaining funding, particularly European funding, this certification helps to secure the European funding received by UM (Article 18 in Horizon Europe) and gives the establishment greater visibility and attractiveness both nationally and internationally.
+A real asset for obtaining funding, particularly from the EU, this certification helps to secure European funding received by the UM (Article 18 in Horizon Europe) and gives the institution greater visibility and attractiveness at national and international level.

-Contact: Nathalie Modjeska - MUSE International Programs Manager - e-mail
+Contact: Nathalie Modjeska – Head of International Programs MUSE – email